anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 7. [High Ridge Loop Trail ](https://www.alltrails.com/trail/us/california/high-ridge-loop-trail)*- 5.8 mile, Elev Gain 1,223 ft*
-<br>Amazing views, it was overcast and very beautiful.
-Although I wouldn’t rate it as hard, it was more of a moderate trail.
+<br>Amazing views, it was overcast and gorgeous.
+Although I wouldn't rate it as hard, it was more of a moderate trail.
 <br>
 <br>
 8. [Kirby Cove ](https://www.alltrails.com/trail/us/california/kirby-cove)*- 3 mile, Elev Gain 561 ft*
-<br>3 mile easy trail, not shaded.
+<br> 3-mile easy trail, not shaded.
 The views are gorgeous.
-Although it is a heavily trafficked trail, it shouldn't be that bad if you plan to go on a weekday.
-We did it on a Wednesday evening, didn't come across a single person.
+Although it is a heavily trafficked trail, it should be alright if you plan to go on a weekday.
+We did it on a Wednesday evening and didn't come across a single person.
 Plenty of parking at the trailhead.
 <br>
 <br>
-9. [Purisima Creek to Grabtown Gulch to Borden Hatch Mill Loop ](https://www.alltrails.com/trail/us/california/puriisma-grabtown-gulch-borden-hatch-mill-loop)*- 6.5 mile, Elev Gain 1,624 ft*
+9. [Purisima Creek to Grabtown Gulch to Borden Hatch Mill Loop ](https://www.alltrails.com/trail/us/california/puriisma-grabtown-gulch-borden-hatch-mill-loop)*- 6.5 miles, Elev Gain 1,624 ft*
-<br>Moderate hike near Half moon bay with lots of shade, no crowds.
+<br>Moderate hike near Half moon bay with lots of shade and no crowds.
 So many Banana slugs on the trail.
-Parking spots are limited but we easily got one since we started around 4:00 pm.
+Parking spots are limited, but we easily got one since we started around 4:00 pm.
 <br>
 <br>
 10. [Gerbode Valley Loop trail ](https://www.alltrails.com/trail/us/california/gerbode-valley-loop)*- 6.1 mile, Elev Gain 1,100 ft*
 <br>Easy hike near Rodeo beach.
-The climb is gradual, but just be prepared for zero shade.
-We did it in the evening on a weekday, so there was no other car than ours at the trailhead.
+The climb is gradual but just be prepared for zero shade.
+We did it in the evening on a weekday, so ours was the only car at the trailhead.
 Weekends could be busier.
 Great trail with views of the Ocean, City, Bay, GGB, and Sausalito.
 The best thing about this trail was neither there were no steep ascents nor descents.
 <br>
 <br>
 11. [Nora Trail ](https://www.alltrails.com/trail/us/california/nora-trail)*- 4 mile, Elev Gain 800 ft*
 <br>Moderate trail, shaded.
 Pretty awesome!!
 Hardly any people on the trail.
-We did it on Sunday evening and was easy to find parking.
+We did it on Sunday evening, and it was easy to find parking.
 It was around 4 miles and more than 800 ft of elevation gain (AllTrails has different stats).
 So plan accordingly.
 <br>
 <br>
 12. [San Pedro Beach to Devil's Slide ](https://www.alltrails.com/explore/trail/us/california/san-pedro-beach-to-devil-s-slide)*- 6.7 miles, Elev Gain 1,115 ft*
 <br>
 <br>
 13. [Fort Point - Baker Beach Coast Trail ](https://www.alltrails.com/trail/us/california/fort-point-baker-beach-coast-trail)*- 4 mile, Elevation Gain 800 ft*
 <br>Easy trail, not shaded.
-Lots of stairs, the views are amazing.
-It was pretty crowded for a tuesday evening.
+Lots of stairs, and the views are amazing.
+It was pretty crowded for a Tuesday evening.
-Ninenty percent of the people were unmasked.
-So avoid it until the Covid ends.
+Ninety percent of the people were unmasked.
+So avoid it until Covid ends.
 <br>
 <br>
 14. [Round Top, Volcanic & Skyline Trail Loop  ](https://www.alltrails.com/trail/us/california/round-top-volcanic-and-skyline-trail-loop)*- 3.8 mile, Elevation Gain 554 ft*
 <br>Easy hike, mostly shaded.
-It was flooded at a few spots otherwise a great trail.
-Did it on Saturday evening, parking was easily available.
+It was flooded at a few spots; otherwise a great trail.
+Did it on Saturday evening, and parking was easily available.
 <br>
 <br>
 15. [Lake Merced Loop ](https://www.alltrails.com/trail/us/california/lake-merced-loop)*- 4.5 mile, Elev Gain 127 ft*
 <br>Heavily trafficked, easy walk.
 There are several parking lots since it's a loop, you can start from anywhere.
-I wouldn’t recommend it, a lot of people without masks! (did it on a weekday)
+I wouldn't recommend it, a lot of people without masks! (did it on a weekday)
 <br>
 <br>
 16. [Napa River and Bay Trail ](https://www.alltrails.com/trail/us/california/napa-river-and-bay-trail)*- 5.7 mile, Elev Gain 43 ft*